 Ever seen a knife juggler in action?
 Think about how difficult, and dangerous, it would be to juggle multiple sharp knives at the same time.
 You’d have to be extremely cautious (not to mention extremely skilled) and need to keep an eye on all the knives at the same time while knowing precisely when to let go of one to latch on to another.
-Every movement needs to time to perfection.
+Every movement needs time to perfect.
 If you miss just one, it would not only spoil your entire performance but potentially cause some damage as well.

 Welcome to the world of project management!